dragonlobster/harpoon-fern.nvim/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The goal of this plugin to integrate `harpoon` with `fern.vim` for Neovim.
+The goal of this plugin to integrate `harpoon` with `vim-fern` for Neovim.
 This plugin is only useful to you if you:

 1. Use Neovim
 2. Use [ThePrimagen/harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2) plugin and the `harpoon2` branch
-3. Use the `fern.vim` plugin with Neovim
+3. Use the `vim-fern` plugin with Neovim

 <!-- FEATURES -->
 ## Features